 Those organisations involved in the pilot program recently established a facilitator network across industries to share information about the risk control solutions they had successfully implemented.
 This builds on the state of knowledge within the OHS community.

 More information on the pilot can be found at the Safe Work Australia website.

 The Perform system manual can be downloaded here.

 A formal risk assessment is no longer necessary for managing manual handling risks.
 There is ample knowledge and understanding about the risk of many common tasks and what solutions are available where risk exists.
 Regulators publish free technical information on how to identify, assess and select risk control solutions if there is any doubt about the risk posed by a particular task.
 The national model OHS laws in place in most Australian jurisdictions state that a business must manage risks from a person doing a hazardous manual handling task by taking account of certain ergonomic and workplace environment factors such as movement and application of force, the capacity of the person doing the task and where the task is being conducted.
 Hazardous manual handling tasks include workers having to regularly carry and handle awkward or bulky items.
 This risk can be reduced by manual handling aids such as Stock picker Trucks, Order Picking Trolleys, Office Trolleys Pallet Jacks.

 Every operation is unique, and at Sitecraft, we’ve made it our business to be the solutions provider that can meet any and all materials handling needs.
 With warehouses spread across Melbourne, Sydney and Brisbane, and further offices in Adelaide and Canberra, we’re the organisation to turn to.
-Each warehouse location is home to an in-house engineering team that can develop custom warehouse trolleys designed to meet your exact specifications.
+Each warehouse location is home to an in-house engineering team that can develop custom heavy-duty warehouse trolleys designed to meet your exact specifications.
 No need to worry about finding the perfect fit straight off the rack.

 Give the team a call today at 1300 363 152 or fill out a contact form and we’ll get back to you.